The Incredibly Short Film Festival (ISFF) is a festival of looping animated GIFs.

 Despite being around since 1985, “GIF” was nominated as the Oxford American Dictionary Word of the Year in 2012.
 This is definitely a great time to celebrate these focussed and brilliant moments which can go on for ever.
 But, the ISFF aims to investigate the form, looking to both relish in and then move beyond, the eternal LOL.

-ISFF 2014 will be screened during Vivid Lights, and located in the spectacular setting under the Sydney Harbour Bridge at the North Sydney Olympic Pool.
-The opening night (24th of May 2014) will feature live , collaborative electronic music.
-The music itself is composed as hypnotic hand-played looping phrases which beautifully compliments the rhythm of the films.
+ISFF has screened with live musical performance at 2 of Sydney’s Vivid Lights.
+One on the highest floor of the Museum of Contemporary Art and then again in the spectacular setting under the Sydney Harbour Bridge at the North Sydney Olympic Pool.
+The event features live , collaborative electronic music, composed as hypnotic looping phrases which beautifully compliments the rhythm of the films.

 Find out more here.